isirikuls-f/appium-cucumber/README.md

-# Front-End QA Automation - Native App
+# QA Automation - Native App

 * This is a Cucumber - Appium Framework
 * Currently only designed to test Android devices